omgnetwork/ewallet/README.md

 ### API documentation

-OmiseGO eWallet Server is meant to be run by the provider, and thus API documentation is available in the OmiseGO eWallet Server itself rather than as an online documentation.
-You may be the API documentation at the following location in OmiseGO eWallet Server setup.
+OmiseGO eWallet Server is meant to be run by the provider, and thus API documentation is available in the OmiseGO eWallet Server itself rather than as online documentation.
+You may review the API documentation at the following locations in the OmiseGO eWallet Server setup.

 -   `/api/admin/docs.ui` for Admin API, used by server apps to manage tokens, accounts, transactions, global settings, etc.
 -   `/api/client/docs.ui` for Client API, used by client apps to create transaction on behalf of user, user's settings, etc.